Latest Posts

 The main user personas (who you are trying to reach)

 This is where brainstorming comes in handy.
-First, sit down and write down everything you can think of related to your project.
-Use a sticky note or piece of paper to collect all of the ideas you can think of.
+First, write down everything you can think of related to your project.
+Use a sticky note or piece of paper to collect all the ideas you can think of.

-Next, take out a pen and write down all the words and phrases that relate to your project.
+Next, take a pen and write down all the words and phrases related to your project.

-Then you need to figure out who your audience is and where they are in the buying cycle.
-Finally, think about how you can position your product to attract those customers.
+Then, you need to figure out who your audience is and where they are in the buying cycle.
+Finally, consider how you can position your product to attract those customers.

 Different Types Of Design Briefs